Startups made easy. Sorted.

 • Crowdfund your Series A round

 It’s possible to top up a round or raise by crowdfunding – where any investor can join the round, putting in from a few hundred pounds to tens of thousands.
-Established platforms such as Seedrs and Crowdcube and the private platform UK Business Angels Association make crowdfunding easier.
+Established platforms such as Seedrs and the private platform UK Business Angels Association make crowdfunding easier.

 Crowdfund on SeedLegals